Indian Wells: US Open champ Daniil Medvedev stunned by Grigor Dimitrov in fourth round

 “If he plays like this, like the way he played me from 4-1, then he is going to win the tournament,” Medvedev said.
 “He played the second half of the match better than anyone did against me at the US Open.
 It is not like I gave him the match.”

-The Bulgarian closed out the match on the first match point when Medvedev blasted a forehand long.
+The Bulgarian closed out the match on the first match point, when Medvedev blasted a forehand long.

 “Been watching quite a bit of his matches,” Dimitrov said of Medvedev.
 “I really wanted to play this match to be completely honest.
 What he has been able to accomplish this past year and a half is pretty amazing.
 I think it really pushes me also to do better.”

-Dimitrov will face Polish eighth seed Hubert Hurkacz, who rolled over Russian Aslan Karatsev 6-1, 6-3 earlier on Wednesday, in the quarter-finals.
+Dimitrov will face Polish eighth seed Hubert Hurkacz, who rolled over Russian Aslan Karatsev 6-1, 6-3 on Wednesday in the quarter-finals.

 Minor setback

-The 25-year-old Medvedev beat Djokovic in the US Open final last month to prevent the Serb star from becoming the first man since the legendary Rod Laver in the 1960s to win all four Grand Slams in the same year.
+The 25-year-old Medvedev beat Djokovic in the US Open final last month to prevent the Serbian star from becoming the first man since the legendary Rod Laver in the 1960s to win all four Grand Slams in the same year.

-Medvedev managed to break Dimitrov in the first game of the first two sets but that is small consolation for the loss.
-Medvedev made six double faults and had his serve broken six times in the two hour, 15 minute match in the main stadium.
+On Wednesday, Medvedev made six double faults in the two hour, 15 minute match in the main stadium.

 Medvedev, who has won 50 matches in 2021, described this as a minor setback because this event is not a Grand Slam.

 “I don’t see this as the end of the world.
-I don’t think this would happen in a Grand Slam.
-There are some small points I could have done better,” he said.
+I don’t think this would happen in a Grand Slam,” he said.

-In other men’s matches on Wednesday, Argentina’s Diego Schwartzman defeated Casper Ruud of Norway 6-3, 6-3 to reach the quarters.
+In other men’s fourth-round matches on Wednesday, second seed Stefanos Tsitsipas defeated Australian Alex De Minaur 6-7 (3/7), 7-6 (7/3), 6-2 and third-seeded Alexander Zverev of Germany overpowered France’s Gael Monfils 6-1, 6-3 in just 61 minutes.

-In the women’s draw, two-winner Victoria Azarenka punched her ticket to the semi-finals with a straight set win, 6-4, 6-2, over Jessica Pegula.
+In the women’s draw, two-time winner Victoria Azarenka punched her ticket to the semi-finals with a straight-sets win 6-4, 6-2 over Jessica Pegula.

-Azarenka, who is the lone player left in the women’s and men’s field to have won in Indian Wells, captured the title in 2012 and 2016.
+Azarenka, who is the only player left in the women’s and men’s fields to have won in Indian Wells, captured the title in 2012 and 2016.

 “I really played well in the crucial moments,” Azarenka said.
 “I felt like I stepped up to the occasion a lot.
 That’s what I’m really happy with today.”